kishikawakatsumi/SourceKitForSafari/README.md

 # SourceKit for Safari

-SourceKit for Safari is a Safari extension for GitHub, that enables IDE features like go to definition, or documentation on hover.
+SourceKit for Safari is a browser extension for GitHub, that enables IDE features like go to definition, or documentation on hover.

 <img src="https://user-images.githubusercontent.com/40610/77254137-87f98580-6ca2-11ea-96db-6d01d9df6c5d.gif" width="600" />